Richard Hammond: Personal life

 Hammond married Amanda "Mindy" Hammond, a columnist for the Daily Express, in May 2002, after they first met while working at a PR firm in London.
 They have two daughters born in 2001 and 2004.
 In January 2025, Hammond announced that he and his wife were separating after 28 years together.

 On 9 February 2025, Hammond announced on his podcast that his father had died.

-It was his friend Zog Ziegler who first gave Hammond his nickname Hamster.
-After the couple announced the impending birth of their first child, Ziegler's response was "And out will pop another hamster."
+It was a friend who first gave Hammond his nickname Hamster.
 The nickname stuck, especially on Top Gear due to his name and relatively small stature compared to May and Clarkson.

 He and his family adopted TG, the official Top Gear dog, after it became apparent that the labradoodle was afraid of cars.
 TG died at age 11 in January 2017.

 Hammond plays bass guitar, on which he accompanied the other Top Gear presenters when they performed alongside Justin Hawkins on Top Gear of the Pops for Comic Relief in 2007.

 He likes to ride his bicycle, scooter, or motorbike in cities, for which he is mocked mercilessly by fellow presenter Jeremy Clarkson.

-During the news segment of Top Gears 2010 USA Road Trip special, Hammond openly expressed his dislike of the band Genesis.
-This fact was later exploited by his co-presenters (particularly by Clarkson, who has called Genesis one of his favorite bands) in three special episodes: during the Middle East Special, when they installed a secret second stereo unit in his Fiat Barchetta that only plays the band's Live over Europe 2007 album; in the India Special, Clarkson played the same song, "I Know What I Like (In Your Wardrobe)" which was used in the previous special (albeit the Seconds Out version) through the megaphone mounted in his Jaguar XJS, despite Hammond driving a different car (a Mini Cooper Sport).
-In the 2013 Africa Special, Clarkson (BMW 528i Touring) once again played Genesis in an attempt to get Hammond (Subaru Impreza WRX Estate) to let him pass.